Islamic design

 The lateen sail has a particular advantage.
 Its fore-and-aft rig can be used to sail closer to the wind than the square-rigs used by European craft.
 They were smaller sails than the equivalent European craft but, with their long keel, shallower draught and lighter weight these craft tended to be faster.
 This combined with easier manoeuverability and their sailors’ local marine knowledge, gave them significant advantages.

-Nowadays it is rare to see lateen sails in the Gulf other than associated with tourism.
+Nowadays it is rare to see lateen sails in the Gulf other than associated with tourism or government-sponsored touristic events.
 However I can remember that it was not uncommon to see the sails on the horizon where their captains would use wind power out at sea for the major part of the journey, but lower their sails and use their diesel engines to manoeuvre into harbour.

-The notable characteristic of a lateen sail, as you can see from the above photograph, is that it is triangular, the leech or trailing edge being extended to optimise the amount of wind it can catch.
+The notable characteristic of a lateen sail, as you can see from this photograph, is that it is triangular, the leech or trailing edge being extended to optimise the amount of wind it can catch.
 You can also see how the sail is extended fore and aft to increase the amount of wind caught.
 Apparently it developed from a square sail as the need to head up closer to the wind was seen to be important.
 In fact a lateen sail can sail closer to the wind by at least a point – 1/32nd of the compass 360°, or 11¼° – allowing them to sail at least within four points of the wind compared with a square sail achieving only five points.
+It should also be borne in mind that lateen sails were not designed to be reefed in strong winds as were, for instance, the sails of Chinese junks.
+In order to deal with stronger winds, smaller sails were usually carried.

 I’ve not been able to talk to any Arab sailors about the lateen sail but was interested to read that dhows were often sailed into the wind and would wear around rather than tack.
 Tacking brings the bow of the craft across the wind and requires both that the yard is brought round the mast and that the rudder is effective in the manoeuvre.
 Wearing also requires the yard to be brought round the mast, but turning downwind helps move the yard around.
 With the relatively small rudders of Arab craft, wearing would have been a more easy option in heavy winds.